vsummet/cms230notes/labs/lab1-intro-to-cli-mimir.md

 At this point, you'll do a short exercise using Mimir.
 This exercise is designed to be like C homework assignments in miniature.
 This is the procedure you'll follow for all the C homework assignments this semester.
 This exercise will show you how to:

    - create and edit a source code file on Mimir
-   - compile and run your program on Mimir
+   - compile and run your program on Mimir, debug, repeat...
    - submit your work which triggers a set of testcases on Mimir
    - interpret the output of the testcases
    - locate and interpret instructor feedback in Mimir (after the lab is completed)